 - Start with an insight for the HMW.
 Observational data analysis is the prerequisite for HMW.
 You have to observe and to analyse your focus group.
 Design thinking calls this Emphatise Stage.

-- Human and system centred.
+- Keep HMW human and system centered.

 - Craft it positive and inspirational.